Adolescence: Psychological development

 The formal study of adolescent psychology began with the publication of G. Stanley Hall's Adolescence in 1904.
-Hall, who was the first president of the American Psychological Association, viewed adolescence primarily as a time of internal turmoil and upheaval (sturm und drang).
+Hall, who was the first president of the American Psychological Association, defined adolescence to be the period of life from ages 14 to 24, and viewed it primarily as a time of internal turmoil and upheaval (sturm und drang).
 This understanding of youth was based on two then-new ways of understanding human behavior: Darwin's evolutionary theory and Freud's psychodynamic theory.
 He believed that adolescence was a representation of our human ancestors' phylogenetic shift from being primitive to being civilized.
 Hall's assertions stood relatively uncontested until the 1950s when psychologists such as Erik Erikson and Anna Freud started to formulate their theories about adolescence.
 Freud believed that the psychological disturbances associated with youth were biologically based and culturally universal while Erikson focused on the dichotomy between identity formation and role fulfillment.
 Even with their different theories, these three psychologists agreed that adolescence was inherently a time of disturbance and psychological confusion.
 The less turbulent aspects of adolescence, such as peer relations and cultural influence, were left largely ignored until the 1980s.
 From the '50s until the '80s, the focus of the field was mainly on describing patterns of behavior as opposed to explaining them.